-The property contains 9.78 acres of contiguous forest and the owner may be interested in producing a forest plan to provide guidance in improving the health and diversity of the forest.
+- Although credit for this category was not requested, the property contains more than five acres of contiguous forest.
+The owner may be interested in developing a forest stewardship plan to improve on the health and diversity of the property.
 At this time, credit for this category cannot be recommended because a plan has not been provided.
-However, if a forest stewardship plan is provided by December 1, 2019, and approved by the department on or before December 31, 2019, then credit for this category should be awarded administratively.
+However, if a forest stewardship plan is provided by September 1, 2021, and approved by the department on or before November 30, 2021, then credit for this category should be awarded administratively.
 Award of this category may allow forestry activities to occur in the participating open space area.
 It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.

-• Significant wildlife or salmonid habitat

-The property contains habitat for numerous wildlife species, including foraging and nesting habitat for the pileated woodpecker, which is listed as a candidate species of concern by the Washington Department of Fish and Wildlife.
-Upon conducting a site visit, program staff observed evidence of pileated woodpecker activity and determined areas of the forest on the property is of sufficient age and diversity to support the species regular use of the property.
-Award of this category is consistent with habitat as defined by KCC 20.36.100, section B.15.a(1).
+Credit for this category cannot overlap with the resource restoration category. - Significant wildlife or salmonid habitat Although credit for this category was not requested, the property contains habitat for numerous wildlife species, including foraging and nesting habitat for the pileated woodpecker, which is listed as a candidate species of concern by the Washington Department of Fish and Wildlife.
+Upon conducting a site visit, program staff determined areas of the forest on the property is of sufficient age and diversity to support the species regular use of the property.
+Award of this category is consistent with habitat as defined by KCC 20.36.100, section B.15.a (1).
 Credit for this category is recommended.